-The fair value of the put options as at 31 December 2011 determined using the option pricing model (Level 3 in accordance the valuation hierarchy) amounted to RR'mln 1,995 (31 December 2010 - RR'mln 2,311).
-The main inputs to the option pricing model are the fair value of the sold companies, which was assessed by the Group at 31 December 2011 as RR'mln 27,403 or US\$'mln 851 (31 December 2010: RR'mln 36,735 or US\$'mln 1,205) and its expected volatility, which was estimated by the Group at the level of 34 percent as at 31 December 2011 and 44 percent 31 December 2010 using historical data for comparable companies for the last 3 months and 2 years respectively.
+The fair value of the put options as at 31 December 2011 determined using the option pricing model (Level 3 in accordance the valuation hierarchy) amounted to RR'mln 1,995.
+The main inputs to the option pricing model are the fair value of the sold companies (excluding fair value of their debt), which was assessed by the Group at 31 December 2011 as RR'mln 27,403 or US\$'mln 851 and its expected volatility, which was estimated by the Group at the level of 34 percent as at 31 December 2011 using historical data for comparable companies for the last 3 months.